Mary Kay Letourneau Dead, Former Teacher Convicted Of Statutory Rape Dies Of Cancer At Age 58

-Mary Kay Letorneau has reportedly died.
+Mary Kay Letourneau has reportedly died.

 The former schoolteacher, who had an affair with an adolescent student and was later convicted of raping him in a crime that garnered international attention, has reportedly died of cancer, according to a tweet from KING 5’s Susannah Frame.
-She was 58 at the time of her passing.
-Frame listed Letourneau’s cause of death as due to cancer.
+She was 58 years old at the time of her passing.
+Frame listed Letourneau’s cause of death as cancer.

-She Was Arrested In March 1997, Went On To Marry Student She Raped
+She Was Arrested In March 1997, Went On To Marry Student She Allegedly Raped

-Photo of Mary Kay Letourneau and longtime friend and attorney Anne Bremner.
-Anne remembers her friend tonight as "one of the most alive people" she'd ever known.
-She also said Letourneau was a dedicated mother of her two girls and "did everything right by them." pic.twitter.com/4awZsPPikR

 Letourneau was arrested in 1997 for having a sexual relationship with her former student, Vili Fualaau.
-The couple first entered a relationship when Fualaau was 12 years old and Letourneau was his sixth grade teacher, People magazine noted.
+The couple first entered a relationship when Fualaau was 12 years old and Letourneau was his sixth-grade teacher, People magazine wrote.

 Letourneau was ultimately convicted on child rape charges and sentenced to more than seven years in prison.
 The controversial relationship continued despite a court order that they stay apart, with Letourneau twice becoming pregnant with Fualaau’s children before he was 15.